 Dog Mountain Trail Review

-Overall, I really liked this hike.
+Overall, I really liked the Dog Mountain hike.

 I don’t know that I’d bother to go back when there aren’t wildflowers though.